Cefalo/quick-meet/README.md

 ### Who this is for?

-QuickMeet is specifically tailored for organizations that utilize unique meeting rooms within their **Google Workspace/Calendar**.
+Quick Meet is specifically tailored for organizations that utilize unique meeting rooms within their **Google Workspace/Calendar**.
 This includes:

 - Corporate Offices: Companies with various specialized meeting spaces that need to streamline room bookings for teams and departments.